merchako/obsidian-activity-logger/README.md

 ### Settings

-**Start Line**: A special make or sentence after which logs will be insert.
-Do **NOT** left it empty.
+**Start Line**: A special mark or sentence after which logs will be insert.
+Do **NOT** leave it empty.

 **End Line**: A special mark or sentence before which logs will be insert.
-Do **NOT** left it empty.
+Do **NOT** leave it empty.

-If there are existing `Start Line` & `End Line` in current notes. the plugin will insert logs between them, or it will insert `Start Line`, logs and `End Line` after the cursor.
+If there are existing `Start Line` & `End Line` in current notes, the plugin will insert logs between them, or it will insert `Start Line`, logs and `End Line` after the cursor.

 **Template**: A snippet with three special variables (`$createdFiles`, `$deletedFiles` & `$modifiedFiles`).

 Any characters in the same line with these three variables and the variables themselves compose a Placeholder.
 When inserting logs, the variables will be replaced with file paths and additional characters will reserved.
-That's to say, `- $createdFiles` will get a unordered list of files which are created today. and `- [[$createdFiles]]` will get a similar list but all items are Obsidian internal links.
+That's to say, `- $createdFiles` will get an unordered list of files which are created today, and `- [[$createdFiles]]` will get a similar list, but all items are Obsidian internal links.

 ### Tricks